New for 2015

 - Kids Only Portion: These premiums are for informational purposes only.

 - Adult Portion: These premiums reduce the taxable premiums on Schedule A.

 Non-Qualified Pediatric Dental (Non-Exchange) premiums represent all other pediatric dental premiums that aren’t ‘Qualified’ and reduce the taxable premium on Schedule A. These premiums can include Pediatric Dental – Kids Only and Pediatric Dental with Family Coverage.

 Qualified Pediatric Dental – Kids Only (Exchange) premiums reflect plans offered through the WA Exchange and are taxed on Schedule B. Tax revenue from all WA Exchange premiums is required to be deposited into an account separate from other tax revenue at the state treasury.

 Most fields on this schedule are populated from the Premium Reporting section of the tax form.

-If your company received Title XVIII Medicare premiums or stand-alone Medicare Part D payments, report the tax exempt federal portion on this schedule.
+If your company received Title XVIII Medicare premiums or stand-alone Medicare Part D payments, report the tax exempt portion on this schedule.

 The health pool assessment available is displayed on this schedule.
-If the credit available would reduce taxable premiums below zero, the excess credit is carried to Schedule B. If there are no premiums reported on Schedule B, the credit is carried forward to the next tax year.
+If the credit available would reduce taxable premiums below zero, the excess credit is carried to Schedule B. If there are no premiums reported on Schedule B, the excess credit is carried forward to the next tax year.

 Schedule B - Exchange Health Taxes